-You can also add crayfish if you want but I prefer not to add it because it makes the beans taste over-seasoned.
+You can also add crayfish if you want but I prefer not to add it because it makes the beans have an over-seasoned taste.

 Before you cook Beans Porridge

 Note: If you have a pressure cooker, beans is one of the staple foods you will want to use it for.
-It considerably reduces the cooking time.
+It reduces the cooking time considerably.

-When the beans porridge is soft, add the onions, crayfish, pepper and seasoning.
-Cover the pot and keep cooking for 5 minutes.
+- When the beans porridge is soft, add the onions, crayfish, pepper and seasoning.